 Cheers!
-A Classic Western Bar Debuts in Death Valley
+A Classic Western Bar in Death Valley

-With wagon wheel chandeliers and a ceiling made from ornate stamped tin panels, the Last Kind Words resembles a saloon straight out of a classic Western.
+With wagon wheel chandeliers and a ceiling made from ornate stamped tin panels, The Last Kind Words Saloon resembles a saloon straight out of a classic Western.

 Every desert oasis needs a good watering hole.
-And thanks to the recent debut of The Last Kind Words Saloon, The Oasis at Death Valley has a watering hole that rivals the very best bars and restaurants in America’s national parks.
+And The Oasis at Death Valley has a watering hole that rivals the very best bars and restaurants in America’s national parks, The Last Kind Words Saloon.

-The saloon’s design emerged from the vision of owner Philip Anschutz, the famed entrepreneur and historian of the West whose holdings include the Xanterra Travel Collection®, the parent company of the Oasis at Death Valley.
-He brought in the Englewood, Colo., firm of Johnson David Interiors, headed by Cynthia Johnson and her husband David Fritz, which has also worked on The Broadmoor, Anschutz’s landmark Colorado Springs resort.
+The saloon’s design emerged from the vision of owner Philip Anschutz, the famed entrepreneur and historian of the West whose holdings include Xanterra Travel Collection®, the parent company of The Oasis at Death Valley.
+He brought in the Englewood, Colorado, firm of Johnson David Interiors, headed by Cynthia Johnson and her husband David Fritz, which has also worked on The Broadmoor, Anschutz’s landmark Colorado Springs resort.

 “He has a very deep passion for the American West.
 His art collection certainly speaks to that,” says Johnson.

-As part of the recent reinvention of the 224-room The Ranch at Death Valley, Anschutz hoped to create the atmosphere of a classic Western town.
+As part of the reinvention of the 224-room The Ranch at Death Valley, Anschutz wanted to create the atmosphere of a classic Western town.
 And what’s a Western town without a saloon?

 “Many people that come here are Europeans who are doing the Grand Canyon and the whole Western circuit,” says Johnson.
 “He wanted them to have the experience of an Old West saloon.
 And that was our directive.
 So that everyone would have a good understanding of what a true, authentic Western saloon felt like.”

 The dinner menu is every bit as Western as the décor.
 There’s a bison New York strip loin and the Tomahawk, a giant 36-ounce bone-in ribeye.
-Other entrees incorporate ingredients from the desert, including a wood-grilled pork loin chop topped with date chutney and baby back ribs in a prickly pear barbecue sauce.
+Other entrees incorporate ingredients from the desert, including salmon with prickly pear butter and baby back ribs in a prickly pear barbecue sauce.

 The Last Kind Words Saloon gets its name from Larry McMurtry’s 2014 novel about Wyatt Earp and Doc Holliday.
 You’ll see quotes on the wall from McMurtry, as well as his singer-songwriter son James, although you just might miss their words.
 That’s because the saloon is so richly decorated.